How to Let Go of Stored Negative Energy in the Body Until it Runs Out

 Allowing the Emotions to Come Up

-When life leaves us with a void - a sense of emptiness after a traumatic event or a loss - the best thing we can do is to simply allow the feeling of emptiness.
+When life leaves us with a void—a sense of emptiness after a traumatic event or a loss— the best thing we can do is to simply allow the feeling of emptiness.
 If we try to fill the holes right away and repress the grief that we feel, we are actually drumming up a lot of energetic resistance to the situation itself.
 The problem with this, of course is that what we resist, persists.

 Alternatives to Emotional Resistance

-Many of us - particularly men - carry around suppressed grief from social conditioning which can be terrifying to us because the mind thinks, 'If I were to start letting these feelings come up, I would never stop crying.
-It's too intense.'
-However, the only reason the grief sticks around is because of our own refusal to allow it to be relinquished.
-If we allow the grief to come up to be surrendered because we have accepted we can handle the grief, we jump up from grief into the level of pride and then eventually into the level courage (e.g. 'I can handle it).
+Many of us (particularly men, who are taught that it is unmanly to cry) carry around suppressed grief from social conditioning which can be terrifying to us because the mind thinks that if we allow and accept the grief, it will never stop. ⁵ However, the only reason the grief sticks around is because of our own refusal to allow it to be relinquished. ⁵ If we allow the grief to come up to be surrendered because we have accepted we can handle the grief, we jump up from grief into the level of pride and then eventually into the level courage (e.g. 'I know how to handle my emotions effectively').
 This is when our friends and family will see a huge overall positive change in our demeanor.

 The Door to the Positive Emotional States

-While we are in courage, we feel self-sufficient and more creative - open to a larger capacity for resilience and there is a certain cheerfulness about the overall process of surrender.
-At this level, we become more willing to let go of old points of view, and when we practice this repeatedly, we can build lots of self esteem merely by being willing to look at our negative feelings and then to become free from them.
+While we are in courage, we feel self-sufficient and more creative —open to a larger capacity for resilience and there is a certain cheerfulness about the overall process of surrender. ⁶ At this level, we become more willing to let go of old points of view, and when we practice this repeatedly, we can build lots of self esteem merely by being willing to look at our negative feelings and then to become free from them.

 Why We Have a Tendency Toward Resistance

 Emotions are actually employed by the mind as a survival mechanism, and this is why the mind doesn't want to let go of the negativity at first.
-It thinks the negativity will somehow keep it alive, and this survival instinct - a response to fear - drives much of unconscious human behavior.
+It thinks the negativity will somehow keep it alive, and this survival instinct - a response to fear - drives much of unconscious human behavior.⁸

 If you’d like to learn more on the clinical applications of the process of surrender for every kind of negative emotion, you can read Letting Go by David R Hawkins.
 I highly recommend this version on Audible.